-- for most parishes, the accounts are prepared on a simple receipts and payments basis; only the largest parishes need accounts prepared on what is known as an "accrual" basis.
-If this applies to your parish, diocesan staff will advise you accordingly. - the financial year covered by the report should be clearly identified. - accounts for each of the funds under the control of the PCC, and the category of fund which they represent must be shown. - a certificate signed by the independent examiner on the audit is required. - income and expenditure under clear categories, with the corresponding figures for the previous year must be shown. - a statement of Assets and Liabilities as at the 31 December should be included. - the accounts must be clearly signed and dated by the Treasurer after acceptance by the PCC and prior to the APCM, which must be held prior to the end of April each year. - a Statement of Accountancy Policies used in drawing up the accounts must be included. - an Annual Report drawn up in the format set up in accordance with the Charities Act needs to be published alongside the accounts.
+- for most parishes, the accounts are prepared on a simple receipts and payments basis; only the largest parishes need accounts prepared on what is known as an "accrual" basis. - the financial year covered by the report should be clearly identified. - accounts for each of the funds under the control of the PCC, and the category of fund which they represent must be shown. - a certificate signed by the independent examiner on the independent examination is required. - income and expenditure under clear categories, with the corresponding figures for the previous year, must be shown.

+- a statement of Assets and Liabilities as at 31 December should be included. - the accounts must be clearly signed and dated by the Treasurer after acceptance by the PCC and prior to the APCM, which must be held prior to the end of April each year. - a Statement of Accounting Policies used in drawing up the accounts must be included. - an Annual Report drawn up in the format set up in accordance with the Charities Act needs to be published alongside the accounts.

-A copy of these accounts, once accepted by the PCC and having been presented at the APCM, must go to the Diocese.
+A copy of these accounts, once accepted by the PCC and having been presented at the APCM, must go to the Diocese no later than 31 May and ideally earlier.

-Further information can be obtained from www.parishresources.org.uk
+Further information can be obtained from: www.parishresources.org.uk/